jenkinsci/ghprb-plugin/README.md

 A new build can also be started with a comment: ``retest this please``.

-You can extend the standard build comment message on github creating a comment file from shell console or any other jenkins plugin.
+You can extend the standard build comment message on GitHub creating a comment file from shell console or any other jenkins plugin.
 Contents of that file will be added to the comment on GitHub.
 This is useful for posting some build dependent urls for users without